patrickgods1/AutoSigns/README.md

 	* Classroom signs
     * Daily Schedules
     * PowerPoint slide deck for TV display
+4. If enabled, write the daiy schedule report to Google Sheets for use with linked table in Google Slides and updated using Google App Script.

 ## Getting Started
 These instructions will help you get started with using the application.